dmaring/printf/README.md

 _printf is a function that mimics the standard library printf.

-Created by Sneha and Drew.
+Created by Sneha and Drew

 We used several helper functions for this project.